polytaskdev/Polytask/README.md

 # [Polytask](https://polytaskdev.github.io/Polytask/)
 ![image](logo.png)
 A website that helps with multitasking during school by having some of the most common things you need.
-Instead of having to open multiple tabs for a calculator, dictionary, to write some quick notes etc, just use polytask.
-It increase your productivity and it helps you to get a better grade on the exam. website: https://polytaskdev.github.io/Polytask
+Think of it as your backpack, instead of having to bring calculator, dictionary, a clock/timer/stopwatch, a notebook to take note, etc, **just use [polytask](https://polytaskdev.github.io/Polytask/)**.
+It increase your productivity and it will help you enjoy and learn efficiently at the same time! website: https://polytaskdev.github.io/Polytask

 ## Program
 Polytask is a website that is built with javascript, html, and css.